Parking in Orange

 The system is mounted in a marked council car, with signs stating ‘Orange City Council Mobile Parking Patrol.’
 The equipment consists of a car-mounted fixed camera linked to a lap-top.
 The system is operated by two council parking officers, one driving the car and one operating the equipment.

-- When the patrol car makes another pass through the same area, it compares the number plate details and can determine if a parked car has over-stayed the time-limit.
+- When the patrol car makes another pass through the same area, it compares the license plate details and can determine if a parked car has over-stayed the time-limit.

 - The parking officer then parks the patrol car nearby, and walks to where the potential offending car is parked.